 OTHER CONFERENCES

-IFBW may sponsor other conferences to enhance members' political, professional and personal growth:
+IFBWC may sponsor other conferences to enhance members' political, professional and personal growth:

 The type, date and site of such conference are to be determined by the state president with the approval of the executive committee.

 These conferences provide an opportunity for members to acquire skills, study current issues and trends and apply the learned skills and knowledge in a variety of areas.